Reviewing information throughout

 It’s your responsibility to take immediate steps that may be needed to address any risks to people who use services.

 In many cases, you’ll be able to manage these risks during the investigation, while supporting the professional and keeping them in work.
-Measures might include moving a nurse, midwife or nursing associate out of a public-facing role, restricting some duties, or providing close supervision.
+Measures might include moving a professional out of a public-facing role, restricting some duties, or providing supervision.

 If your employee leaves or may be working elsewhere